 Tai Chi is an art that embraces the mind, body and spirit.
 It originates in ancient China and is one of the most effective exercises for health of mind and body.
-It can be easy to learn and soon delivers its health benefits.
+The practice can be easy to learn and you’ll soon start seeing and feeling its health benefits after just a few weeks.
 For many, it continues as a lifetime journey.

 There are numerous styles and forms of Tai Chi.
 The major ones being Chen, Yang, Wu and Sun.
 Each style has its own features, but all styles share the same essential principles.

 With regular practice, people will be able to feel the internal energy (qi), convert it to internal force (jing) and use it to generate more internal energy.
-This process leads to a more balanced mental state but at the same time your fitness, agility and balance will improve.
+This process leads to a more balanced mental state but at the same time your fitness, agility and balance will improve, and who doesn’t want that?
 The unique feature of Tai Chi is that it is internal.
-Internal means building inner strength from inside out, therefore you can continue to develop at any age.
+The term internal means building inner strength from inside out.
+Because of this, you can continue to develop at any age.

 Aside from the health benefits, the practice is easy to learn and becomes a way of life for many practitioners.
-Because of its depth, no one ever knows it all, and this is where the fascination and never-ending challenge of the art lies.
+Because of its depth, no one can ever know it all and as a result, this is where the fascination and never-ending challenge of the art lies.

-Liberty Wellbeing currently provides 2 Tai Chi classes per week in Ashford.
-For more details, click here for the Tai Chi page and book onto one of our friendly classes.
+Liberty Wellbeing are currently providing 3 Tai Chi classes per week – morning, lunchtime and evening.
+To book onto one of our friendly classes, simply click below.